-Say hola to Avocado Sauce, a creamy, green, 2-minute salsa made with ripe avocados and serrano peppers.
-It’s got just the right amount of kick for tacos, tostadas, beans…even scrambled eggs on Sunday.
-One taste, and you might not be able to stop coming up with excuses to make it.
+Avocado Sauce is a creamy, green, 2-minute salsa made with ripe avocados and serrano peppers.
+It’s got just the right amount of kick for tacos, tostadas, beans, and burrito bowls.

-Now when I shop for avocados, I grab a couple green serrano peppers and throw them in the cart, just to have for this sauce.
+When I shop for avocados, I grab a couple green serrano peppers and throw them in the cart, just to have for this sauce.
 It’s similar to Venezuelan guasacaca, but with only three ingredients, plus a little salt and pepper.
-That makes it vegan, dairy-free, and vegetarian.

 To make one batch, all you need is two ripe-and-ready-to-go avocados, the juice of one lime, and a roasted serrano pepper.
 I like one roasted pepper for every two avocados, but you can add more or less depending on your tolerance for spice.

 A type of pepper widely used in Mexican cooking that grows in mountainous regions.
 It has heat and flavor, a little more “grassy” tasting than jalapeño peppers.
 The seeds are edible.

 I prefer serranos for this recipe because they’re a little spicier, too—but you can use a jalapeño as a substitute, if that’s what you can find.